7-Day Low FODMAP Meal Plan: Week 1 of the Elimination Diet. Dietitian Approved

 Difficulty: Easy

-Cook the Low FODMAP Bacon & Prawn Pasta
+Cook the Low FODMAP Bacon & Prawn Pasta recipe

 Day 7 Dinner: low FODMAP Chilli Con Carne